 Although MWRA's current NPDES Permit (No. MA0103284) does not have a limit for effluent nitrogen, it does require that a comprehensive survey of nitrogen removal technologies be maintained and submitted every year.
 The outfall monitoring data shows that the nitrogen in Massachusetts Bay has had no adverse effects on algal blooms, cyanobacteria populations, or dissolved oxygen concentrations.
-This is not unexpected since only 3% of the total nitrogen entering Massachusetts Bay is the result of DITP effluent.
+This is not unexpected since only about 6-7% of the total nitrogen entering Massachusetts Bay is the result of DITP effluent.
 However, an increasing number of wastewater treatment plants across the United States are being issued permits with nitrogen effluent limits.
-This survey will allow MWRA to quickly select appropriate treatment processes that can be more intensely evaluated for nitrogen removal should an effluent limit be introduced.
+This survey will allow MWRA to select appropriate treatment processes that can be more intensely evaluated for nitrogen removal should an effluent limit be introduced.

 Currently, there exist approximately 13 acres of usable space for nitrogen removal facilities on Deer Island.
-Biologically aerated filters with submerged packed bed reactors or fluidized bed reactors and moving-bed biofilm reactors were determined to be the most feasible options for implementation at Deer Island.
-BAFs, SPBRs, and FBRs would all require entirely new tankage and would require a large amount of land area.
+Combined biologically aerated filters and moving-bed biofilm reactors, biologically aerated filters with fluidized bed reactors and moving-bed biofilm reactors were determined to be the most feasible options for implementation at Deer Island.
+BAFs, BAF/MBBRs, and FBRs would all require entirely new tankage and would require a large amount of land area.
 MBBRs could be partially retrofitted into the existing aeration basins in secondary treatment, but would require additional tankage for denitrification.
 All of these options would require a supplemental carbon source for complete denitrification, and would also lead to increased sludge production from denitrification.

 Sidestream treatment could be beneficial in reducing the demand of some of these treatment processes.
 Anammox and DEMON processes were considered to be the most feasible sidestream treatment processes.
 It would be most economical to treat the centrate from the residuals processing plant instead of the gravity thickener overflow or the secondary treatment sludge centrifuge centrate.
 While none of these sidestream treatment processes would be able to achieve an effluent standard as low as 4 mg/L, they would significantly reduce the overall nitrogen load to the plant.
-Treating the centrate from the residuals processing plant (1.2 MGD, accounting for <1% of the total flow) would reduce the total nitrogen load to the plant by over 10%.
+Treating the centrate from the residuals processing plant (1.29 MGD, accounting for <1% of the total flow) would reduce the total nitrogen load to the plant by over 11%.
 Sidestream treatment processes have a small footprint, are relatively inexpensive, and could aid in reducing the overall footprint, methanol requirement, and additional sludge production of the mainstream treatment processes.